SookritM/WebProgramming/notes/class_outlines.md

   4. Add-on modules that you need.
 For all web applications developed using Express.js, a file `package.json` is required.
 The file is a list of requirements / dependencies for the web application.
 Think of this as the ingredients for a recipe.
 Then install all the requirements / dependencies via `npm install`
 * Heroku and pushing your application to Heroku
 * Assignment 3
+* Making HTTP POST requests
+* A fine point: data sent to a web server is always text!

 #Thursday, March 31st: MongoDB: Data Persistence with MongoDB, Connecting Node.js with MongoDB
 * A simple and complex picture of client-server architecture: https://www.acunetix.com/websitesecurity/web-applications/